Full Guide of Things to Do in Kiruna

 Summer, though brief, is a time of endless daylight.
 The Midnight Sun provides ample opportunities to explore the wilderness, go hiking, and experience the local festivals.
 The Sami celebrations, vibrant under the continuous sunlight, are a highlight.

-Things to see and do in Kiruna
+Things to do in Kiruna

 Kiruna, the northernmost city of Sweden, is not just a destination; it's an experience.
 From its rich cultural heritage to its breathtaking natural phenomena, there's no shortage of activities to indulge in.